 NCORE 2020 will kick off with optional Pre-Conference Institutes the morning of Tuesday, May 26th.
 Breakout sessions for all registrants begin the morning of Wednesday, May 27th.
 Plan on enjoying conference sessions and visiting our exhibits from the mornings through late afternoon each day.
 Evening programs will include films, performances, panels and other events.
 Our Schedule Overview has an outline of each day.

-The conference will conclude at approximately 1:45 PM on Saturday, May 30th.
+The conference will conclude at approximately 5:00 PM on Saturday, May 30th.
 Click here for a schedule overview.

 Pre-Conference Institutes are an optional day of NCORE content; these in-depth sessions provide attendees with formidable takeaways in information and skill development.
 Should you choose to attend this day, an additional fee will apply.
-See our Registration Page for more information.
-When the sessions are announced, you can select and register for a session you'd like to attend the entire day Tuesday, May 26th, 2020.
+Register for a session you'd like to attend the entire day Tuesday, May 26th, 2020.
 Some continue the morning of Wednesday, May 27th, 2020; the session's description will indicate which carry over to Wednesday.

 No. You will need to book and pay for your own lodging.